Computed Tomography (CT Scan)

 Non-invasive means that with a CT, doctors do not have to cut into the patient or push tubes or cameras into the body.
 Unlike an MRI however, a CT can be done even if the patient has a pacemaker or other implanted devices.

 Computer Tomography is similar to a regular x-ray.
-A regular x-ray, however, gives only a 2 dimensional picture of the bones and only shows organs as shadows.
-With CT, the x-ray rotates around the patient and reveals a 3D "map" of the internal organs, bones, and vascular system.
-This gives your doctor a much better picture of what is inside your body and thus can help her give a more accurate diagnosis.
+A regular x-ray, however, gives only a 2-dimensional picture of the bones and only shows organs as shadows.
+With CT, the x-ray rotates around the patient and reveals a 3-D "map" of the internal organs, bones, and vascular system.
+This gives your doctor a much better picture of what is inside your body and thus can result in a more accurate diagnosis.

 Preparing for a CT scan differs depending on the exact scan your physician wishes to do.
-Remember to follow your doctors instructions before your exam.
-He may ask you to remove jewlery, don a hospital robe, or even take laxatives or otherwise change your diet before the scan.
+Remember to follow your doctor’s instructions before your exam.
+He may ask you to remove jewelry, wear a hospital robe, or even take laxatives or otherwise change your diet before the scan.

 Some tests require that you receive a contrast medium before the exam.
 A contrast medium is a liquid that will help your doctor see blood vessels and other structures inside your body.
-The contrast medium may need to be drank, taken intraveniously, or administered in an enema depending on the type of test.
-Talk with your doctor if you have any questions about preparing for a CT scan.
+The contrast medium may need to be swallowed, administered intravenously or administered in an enema depending on the type of test.

 Computerized Tomography at Lompoc Valley Medical Center